New York judge finds Donald Trump liable for fraud – KION546

 By Kara Scannell and Lauren del Valle, CNN

-(CNN) — A New York judge has found Donald Trump and his adult sons liable for fraud, saying the Trumps provided false financial statements for roughly a decade.
+(CNN) — A New York judge has found Donald Trump and his adult sons liable for fraud and canceled the Trump Organization’s business certification, saying the Trumps provided false financial statements for roughly a decade.

 Judge Arthur Engoron’s ruling came days before the civil case involving the New York attorney general’s office and the former president was set to go to trial.

-Note: CORRECTION: A previous version of this story misstated the number of claims on which the judge ruled Tuesday.
-He ruled on one claim from the attorney general’s office.
-This story has also been updated with additional developments.